 First, let’s start with streamer flies.
 Streamers are bigger sinking fly fishing flies that imitate minnows, crayfish, leeches, large insects, etc. that are usually retrieved for movement.

 Whether you’re head hunting for monster browns, or want a more engaged style of fishing, streamers can provide a unique experience and hook bigger fish!
 Here are a few streamer patterns I reach for when fly fishing in Early Summer!

 You can’t beat a wooly bugger for catching any species of fish.
 Dull and drab colors work well and can be drifted or stripped with great success.
 I like to also rig a few in tandem for a cool multi-rig effect.
 These work well on intermediate line or floating line, depending on your desired depth.

-The Shimmering Minnow is a great pattern with loads of action!
-I like to work stream banks and use this pattern to aggressively search for hungry browns.
-The flashy materials allow for great customization of the patterns!
-I also sometimes dip mine in scented dip to change it up when streamside, or if I’m getting short strikes.
+The Marabou Muddler Minnow is a great pattern with loads of action!
+I like to workstream banks and use this pattern to aggressively search for hungry browns.
+The flashy material allows for great customization of the patterns!
+For deeper pools with moderate flows, I like to swing this fly down and across the stream so it covers a lot of water.

 I love the micro bugger for so many applications!
 In some cases, it can act as crustaceans, as big stone flies, as bait fish, and so much more!
 You can strip it in, or drift it!
 I like to tie a few in muted or drab colors, and include a few with rubber legs alongside those without.
 Match the hatch, and you will find bites.

 Stoneflies aren’t always abundant in some streams, but opportunistic trout will seek out these protein packed nuggets whenever they have the chance!
 Sometimes, I get bites on stonefly patterns used as my point fly, even when there is no stonefly hatch!
 Try a few of my favorites from below to see if they work as well for you as they do me!